TAKE THE SURVEY.

 This is a pilot.
 The community's feedback and uptake of Council activations during the pilot will help us to understand whether the shared spaces will work into the future.
 Your input is valuable to us!

-To learn more, please contact us at email@example.com or call Engagement Coordinator, Sarah Corry on 9911 6563.
+To learn more, please contact us at email@example.com or call Engagement Coordinator, Angelena Locke on 9911 6555.

-To discuss options for renting the spaces free of charge throughout the pilot, please contact firstname.lastname@example.org
+To discuss options for renting the spaces free of charge during the pilot, please contact firstname.lastname@example.org

 The City of Canada Bay is a local government area in Sydney.
 We acknowledge the Australian Aboriginal and Torres Strait Islander peoples, in particular the Wangal people of the Eora nation, as the first inhabitants of the nation and the traditional custodians of the lands where we live, learn and work.